rottgoth/iquake_analyzer/README.md

 - We can implement a Single Page Application using React.
 - With a react app, we can make the UI more dynamic, like adding filters, change sorting column and order.
 - We could implement websockets using ActionCable to update the client application if a new record has been created.

+## Development branches

+#### Branch: quake_http_client

+I started this branch to allow the simplest straight forward path to get the problem solved.
+By getting the data and process it so that the desired output can be formatted and created via a rake task.

+#### Branch: using_db

+That process takes a considerate amount of time since it has to load a huge dataset in memory everytime and perform the same processing of data and calculations.
+In order to make this process simpler and faster.
+In this branch, I've added the db with an earthquakes table and the attributes that I considered more useful.

+The main way to generate the output in this branch is via a rake task as well.

+#### Branch: html_view / master

+In this branch, I added the routes, controller and views so that this application could be deployed and the data accessed anywhere from a web browser.